tudorpintea999/kailua/book/src/design.md

 # Design Overview

-Kailua's ZK fault proof game operates seamlessly in two main ways:
+Kailua's ZK fault-proof game operates seamlessly in two main ways:
 1. Disputes are non-interactive, removing the need for a "bisection" or multi-round on-chain search for a fault.
 2. Disputes are implicit between contradictory proposals, removing the need for a special "challenge" transaction.